rolfn/texlive-dummy-opensuse/README.md

 (http://www.tug.org/texlive/) without the overhead of the openSUSE packages.
 The "dummy-package" provides scripts in "/etc/profile.d/" for setting the correct paths of the TeX Live binaries (assuming the installation path "/usr/local/texlive").

-After installing a new-year "dummy-package", uninstall the previous one.

 Permission is granted to copy, distribute and/or modify this software under the terms of the LaTeX Project Public License (LPPL), version 1.3.
 The LPPL maintenance status of this software is "maintained".

-Rolf Niepraschk, Rolf.Niepraschk@gmx.de, 2020/04/15
+Rolf Niepraschk, 2021/04/06